 A. It depends how busy we are.
-If we’re already advertising specific roles on the team, reviewing applications for those will always be given first priority which can result in delays of some weeks to get to the Open Submissions.
+If we’re already advertising specific roles on the team, reviewing applications for those will always be given first priority which can result in delays of some weeks and even months to get to the Open Submissions.
 If we aren’t advertising specific roles, or catching up on a backlog immediately after recruiting for these, we should get to your submission within a week or so of receiving it.

 Q26.
 According to the tracking stats on my soundcloud/vimeo/behance/youtube/other you haven’t reviewed my work yet.
 It’s been a really long time since I got in touch with you.
 Should I get in touch to follow up?

 A. We do hear this sometimes, yet when we double check, it almost always turns out we definitely did already review the work.
 So we don’t really know why the stats are showing as unplayed – we don’t have an answer for this, sorry!

 Q27.
 Can I reapply a second time?

 A. Yes that’s fine.
 If a few months have passed, you’ve got updated work and you want to reach out to us again then go ahead.
 However, please be sure to follow the submission format and instructions as above, so that each submission you make is complete in itself and doesn’t require us to refer to a previous one.